sixty4bit/weather73/README.md

 # Weather73

 This application simply allows the user to enter an address and get the temperature for that address.

+The address input uses Google Maps Places service to make adding addresses easier.

-The weather is cached for 30 minutes and then updated by a DelayedJob.
+The weather is cached for 30 minutes and then updated by `UpdateWeatherJob` which runs every minute to check for out of date CurrentWeather records.

+The weather data is requested from the OpenWeatherMap service.

 # Configuration